 To promote a healthy working day, I love to practice mindfulness.
 Mindfulness can be done anytime and anywhere – while standing in a queue, at your desk and so on.
 To do this I focus on my breathing, letting go of my thoughts and connecting with the present moment.
 It’s a helpful technique if you’re feeling overwhelmed because it encourages you to focus on just one thing.
 If this is something you’d like to explore, I recommend the book Mindfulness: A Practical Guide to Finding Peace in a Frantic World and the Headspace app.
-I also have a blog post full of mindfulness and meditation resources.

 3. Embracing movement

 Going for a walk is another great way to pause.
 Walking gets the body moving, exposes us to light and fresh air and gives us a change of scenery.
 I don’t know about you, but I find after a brisk walk that I’m better able to complete the things I’m stuck on.
 Walking seems to generate a fresh perspective and new ideas.
 And if you’re working at a desk, it’s good to regularly pause, changing your posture and giving your eyes a rest from the screen.

 If you’re unable to get away from your workspace, another technique is to become aware of the sensations in your body.
 For example, your feet on the floor, your body in the chair, how your clothes feel against your skin and so on.
 You could even try moving your fingers and toes or doing a few stretches to ease any tension.